Course Title: Assess needs of clients with alcohol and-or other drugs issues

 Grades which apply to courses delivered in accordance with competency-based assessment (not graded).

 CA = Competency Achieved

 DNS = Did Not Submit for Assessment

 The major learning experience involves a combination of in-class exercises complimented by practical placement.
 It is strongly advised that you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.

-You will receive verbal and written feedback by teacher on your work.
+You will receive feedback verbally for verbal presentations and written for written presentations by teachers on your work.
 This feedback also includes suggestions on how you can proceed to the next stage of developing your competency.